About the Howland Chamber Music Circle|

-Howland Chamber Music Circle brings outstanding concerts to the Mid-Hudson valley in a venue wonderfully suited to this purpose, the Howland Cultural Center.
+Howland Chamber Music Circle brings outstanding concerts to the Hudson Valley in a venue wonderfully suited to this purpose, the Howland Cultural Center.
 A Victorian gem designed as a library in 1872 by Richard Morris Hunt, the leading architect of his day, the hall is noted for its fine acoustics.
 Its seating capacity of about 100 allows chamber music to be heard in the kind of intimate setting for which it was originally intended.
 The beauty of our hall, the responsiveness of our audiences and our proximity to New York City enables us to feature both prominent musicians and rising stars.

 The success of this first season led to an expansion to four concerts in the next season, to a fund drive to rebuild the Center's piano, and then to six concerts in the 1996-97 season.
 With continuing success, it became evident that the Howland Chamber Music Circle should be more formally established to ensure its future.
 In April 1999 it was incorporated as a not-for-profit membership corporation, independent of the Howland Center

 The popularity of piano recitals in the Chamber Music Series led to the establishment of a winter Piano Festival of three concerts in 1999.
 The fall of 2001 saw the scheduling of New York's Ensemble for Early Music.
 This was well accepted, and led to adding a Christmas program by the same group in December 2002.
 These Christmas programs continued in the Church of St. Mary's in the Highlands, in Cold Spring, until 2010.
 The 2003-04 season introduced an occasional "world music" offering and saw the expansion of the Chamber Music Series to a total of eight concerts.